 - Prevention of Self-Injury

-This is an introductory-intermediate level workshop intended for school personnel, social service and health care professionals, counsellors, parents and anyone seeking a better understanding of self-injury and how to respond to it.
+This is an intermediate level workshop for social service and health care professionals, counsellors, social workers, school personnel, and anyone seeking a better understanding of self-injury and how to respond to it.

 Method of Delivery

 Presentation, video, case study exercises, personal reflection, and small group discussions.